 - Iron:5 milligrams, or 3 percent of daily requirements

-1. Improving bone density
+1. Improves bone density

 The minerals in romaine lettuce, including iron, magnesium, copper, phosphorus, and manganese, work to promote bone health.

-Its also high in vitamin K, which has been shown to enhance the production and activation of prothrombin, a protein that facilitates minerals to bind to the bones, to perform their functions.
+It’s also high in vitamin K, which has been shown to enhance the production and activation of prothrombin, a protein that facilitates minerals to bind to the bones, to perform their functions.
 This helps build strong bones and prevent osteoporosis.

 In one study, vitamin K was shown to help increase bone mineral density and lower the risk of fractures in individuals with osteoporosis.